 The Canon 5Ds is a little bit on the pricy side, but if detail, sharpness and ultimate resolution is what you want than this 50.6MP beast has to be in the running as the best camera for food photography.

 CANON EOS 6DMKII

 It's hard to go wrong with the Canon 7DMKII, not only does it have some great image quality, but if your interested in doing video this camera has some great features for that as well.

 CANON 100MM F2.8L

-The 100mm lens is my go to lens when I'm creating food photography from in front of the food.
-Not only is this lens razor sharp but it's great backed off and super close up.
+The 100mm hands down has to be the best lens for food photography.
+Not only is this lens razor sharp but it's great either backed off or super close up.